-- (8) Accepted offers in compromise.
-A copy of the Abstract and Statement and the attached narrative report for each accepted offer in compromise with respect to any liability for a tax imposed by Title 26 will be made available for inspection and copying in the following locations: - (i) Except for Exempt Organizations, in the district office (or the Office of the Assistant Commissioner (International)) having jurisdiction over the place in which the taxpayer resides and - (ii) For Exempt Organizations, in the key district which has jurisdiction over the particular organization. - (9) Public inspection of written determinations.
-Certain rulings, determination letters, and technical advice memorandums are open to public inspection pursuant to section 6110 of the Code. - (e) Other disclosure procedures.
-For procedure to be followed by officers and employees of the Internal Revenue Service upon receipt of a request or demand for certain internal revenue records or information the disclosure procedure for which is not covered by this section, see §301.9000-1 of this chapter. - (f) Fees for services-(1) In general.
-The fees to be charged for search, duplication, and review services performed by the Internal Revenue Service, whether or not such services are performed pursuant to the Freedom of Information Act or the regulations thereunder, shall be determined and collected in accordance with the provisions of this paragraph.
+- cation, shall apply with respect to requests made in accordance with this paragraph. - (8) Accepted offers in compromise.
+For one year after the date of execution, a copy of the form 7249, "Offer Acceptance Report," for each accepted offer in compromise with respect to any liability for a tax imposed by title 26 shall be made available for inspection and copying in the location designated by the Compliance Area Director or Compliance Services Field Director within the Small Business and Self-Employed Division (SBSE) of the taxpayer's geographic area of residence. - (9) Public inspection of written determinations.
+Certain rulings, determination letters, technical advice memorandums, and Chief Counsel advice are open to public inspection pursuant to section 6110. - (e) Other disclosure procedures.
+For procedures to be followed by officers and employees of the IRS upon receipt of a request or demand for certain internal revenue records or information the disclosure procedure for which is not covered by this section, see § 301.9000-1. - (f) Fees for services-(1) In general.
+Except as otherwise provided, the fees to be charged for search, duplication, and review services performed by the IRS, with respect to the processing of Freedom of Information Act requests, shall be determined and collected in accordance with the provisions of this subsection.
 A fee shall not be charged for monitoring a requester's inspection of records which contains exempt matter.
-The Internal Revenue Service may recover the applicable fees even if there is ultimately no disclosure of records.
-Should services other than the services described in this paragraph be requested and rendered, appropriate fees will be established by the Commissioner or his/her delegate, and imposed and collected pursuant to 31 U.S.C.
-483(a), subject, however, to the constraint imposed by 5 U.S.C.
-552(a)(4)(A).

-(2) Waiver or reduction of fees.
-The fees authorized by this paragraph may be waived or reduced-
+The IRS may recover the applicable fees even if there is ultimately no disclosure of records.
+Should services other than the services described in this paragraph be requested and rendered, which are not required by the Freedom of Information Act, fees shall be charged to recover the actual direct cost to the IRS. - (2) Waiver or reduction of fees. (i) The fees authorized by this paragraph may be waived or reduced on a case-by-case basis in accordance with this subsection by any IRS official who is authorized to make the initial determination pursuant to paragraph (c)(9) of this section.
+Fees shall be waived or reduced by such official when it is determined that disclosure of the requested information is in the public interest because it is likely to contribute significantly to public understanding of the operations or activities of the IRS and is not primarily in the commercial interest of the requester.
+Such officials shall consider several factors, including, but not limited to, paragraphs (f)(2)(i) through (vi), in determining requests for waiver or reduction of fees-